Grinnz/lib-relative/CONTRIBUTING.md

 Then you need to install any plugins specific to this distribution:

-    $ dzil authordeps --versions | cpanm
+    $ dzil authordeps --missing | cpanm

+You can use Dist::Zilla to install the distribution's dependencies if you haven't already installed them with cpanm:

+    $ dzil listdeps --missing --develop | cpanm

-Once installed, here are some dzil commands you might try:
+Once everything is installed, here are some dzil commands you might try:

     $ dzil build
     $ dzil test
+    $ dzil regenerate

 You can learn more about Dist::Zilla at http://dzil.org/